 Canon Drop-In CL Filter: This is a clear filter that’s used if you want to use the adapter without any of the above filter effects.
-Made from high-quality glass, it’s designed to effectively transmit light without any additional effects, and is useful if you want to have the option of using or not using the Drop-In filters without having the hassle of buying multiple adapters.
+Made from high-quality glass, it’s designed to effectively transmit light without any additional effects.
+This is useful if you want to have the option of using or not using the Drop-In filters without having the hassle of buying multiple adapters.

-So there you have it – the best of both worlds really is possible!
+So the reality is that the best of both worlds truly is possible!
 We hope you’re encouraged to see the possibilities of shooting with EF glass and EOS R bodies, but if you have any further questions, don’t hesitate to get in touch with our team!
-You can email email@example.com or call 020 7582 3294
+You can email firstname.lastname@example.org or call 020 7582 3294